-She tried to return to the UK, but her husband secured a travel ban from a Dubai court and requested that her passport be confiscated.
-He also initiated divorce proceedings and won custody of Louis.
+She tried to return to the UK, but her husband secured a travel ban on Louis from a Dubai court and reported her for libel which led to her passport being confiscated.
+He also initiated divorce proceedings.

-Then in October, when his mother was meeting a friend, her ex-husband snatched Louis from her arms.
+Then in October, her ex-husband took Louis while he was at a playground with one of her friends.
 She has not seen him since.

 Ms Lachaux’s ex-husband filed a further case against her for kidnapping, and if found guilty, she could face several years in prison.

 Mr Yahiya says he has written several letters to the Foreign Office to no avail.
 “As a family, we are disgusted with the way they have handled my mother’s case,” he said.
 In the past year, Prime Minister David Cameron and Foreign Secretary William Hague, have made official trips to Dubai in a bid to secure a lucrative sale of Eurofighter Typhoon military jets.

 “Most of our calls were never returned.
 They don’t want to jeopardise the sale,” claimed Mr Yahiya.